orthopteroid/gewellt-eight/README.md

 ![digit](images/4.png)
 ![digit](images/5.png)

-The little test app here is a simple one line text editor with a small gewellt-built glyph-set.
-OpenGL rendering is done in 'immediate mode' style:
+Included in this repo is a simple single-line text editor demo that uses a limited gewellt-built glyph-set.
+OpenGL rendering of the triangles is done in 'immediate mode' style - faster rendering would be possible through writing text-to-be rendered to a VBO:

 ![hello](images/hello-world.png)